kapilagrawal95/phoenix-workloads/README.md

 # Phoenix Workloads

+## On start
+Run the script setup.sh
+this will install istio with grafana, prometheus, kiali and expose them
 ## Overleaf
 follow instructions.txt in kubernetes.
 Soon to replace with launch.sh To create users, cd into overleaf and run the command: python3 create_users.py.
 This will create users of the following